Skip to Content

 • Lease Termination Conditions: Specify the conditions under which a lease can be prematurely terminated, and any associated procedures or penalties.

-• Security Deposit Details: Explain the handling and refund process of security deposits to prevent disputes at the end of the tenancy.
+• Security Deposit Details: Clearly outline the security deposit amount, along with the handling and refund process, to prevent disputes at the end of the tenancy.

 Importance of Disclosures in Lease Agreements

-To adhere to federal, state, and local laws, landlords are required to disclose certain information to tenants.
+To comply with federal, local, and state laws, a landlord is required to disclose certain information to tenants in their lease agreements.
 Some key disclosures include:

-• Flood Zone Awareness: Notify tenants if the property is located in a flood-prone area.
+• Flood Zone Awareness: Notify tenants if the residence is located in a flood-prone area.

 • Bed Bug Information: Guide managing and preventing bed bug infestations.